Montana Trans Camp 2!

 What about other safety?

 We keep each other safe, and that includes you keeping yourself safe!
 If you don't get too intoxicated, drive safe, be careful around fires and the river, watch your surroundings, and don't wander into the wilderness, the risk is low!
-We (as in the organizers) aren't responsible for your safety, but as a community let's watch out for each other. <3
+I ultimately am not responsible for your safety, but as a community let's watch out for each other. <3

 Who are you??